4 min read

 As you rush across campus, you forget about the dwindling charge of your cell phone and laptop.
 A portable charger gives you the power to power up your devices on the go when your day doesn't let you slow down.

 7. Mini Vacuum

-Dorms get extremely hot, and while they do have AC units, if your desk is tucked behind your bed it can get stuffy.
-You can move a fan around when those muggy nights set in and you end up sweating more than studying.
-You will be grateful for the fan.
+Dorms warm up fast, and while they do have AC units, it can get stuffy if your desk is tucked behind your bed.
+Move a fan around when those muggy nights set in and you end up sweating more than studying.

 A lot of professors don't carry staplers with them since they use different classrooms in different buildings.
 Some professors have a policy stating your paper must be stapled to be accepted.

 On some mornings, you'll wake up and hurry to print your paper.
 Don't forget to staple it!

 You don't have the luxury of running from a car to a building when storms hit.
 Without an umbrella and raincoat, you would find yourself drenched and cold through the long walk across campus.

 If you go to college in an area with heavy rainfall, you should consider rain boots to keep your socks dry.

 Don’t stress if you forget some of these items.
 You'll eventually find them through the magic of online ordering or the campus store.